SepehrHariri/SepehrHariri/README.md

 ### Hi there, I'm Sepehr 👋

-I am a software engineer with over 5 years of expertise, specializing in Typescript and React.js.
+I am a software engineer with over 5 years of expertise.
 Eager learner and sharer, proficient in Computer Science, Web Development, and Software Engineering.
 Passionate about leadership, teamwork, problem-solving, and coding, with a keen interest in JavaScript full-stack development.
 Enthusiastic about tackling business challenges and leveraging technology for innovation.

 [![GitHub Streak](https://nirzak-streak-stats.vercel.app?user=SepehrHariri)](https://git.io/streak-stats)